Kitsap County Domestic Violence Lawyer

 When you're facing serious charges, you need serious defense, and at Glisson & Morris, we provide just that.
 We know the consequences a conviction can have.
 That is why, when we take on a case, we get started right away to build a compelling strategy.
 Although the prosecution might have evidence to support their case, it might not be strong, and we will examine every detail of your circumstances to identify holes and challenge your charges.

-That means if a person causes the other to fear that they will be harmed, by making threats or stalking them, for instance, they could also be charged with a domestic violence crime.
+That means if a person causes the others to fear that they will be harmed, by making threats or stalking them, for instance, they could also be charged with a domestic violence crime.

 The law specifically states that an offense is elevated to the level of domestic violence when a crime is committed against a family or household member or intimate partner.
 But how are these defined in Washington?